EPCOT 2023 Park Hours, Early Entry & Extended Evenings: Info & Tips

-The first thing you need to know is that EPCOT park hours will be added to DisneyWorld.com’s 5-day calendar on a rolling basis throughout 2023, typically 60 days in advance.
-Walt Disney World also has a monthly calendar that isn’t as easy to find, and this currently has hours released much further in advance.
+The first thing you need to know is that EPCOT park hours will be added to DisneyWorld.com’s 5-day calendar on a rolling basis throughout 2024, typically 60 days in advance.
+Walt Disney World also has a monthly calendar that isn’t as easy to find, but this is easier to read and can list hours further out.

 Walt Disney World typically releases template or placeholder hours before extending those based on attendance and hotel occupancy projections.
 For a while, the initial release of park hours was almost meaningless, as every single park and date would see extensions.
 This is less-pronounced of a practice now, and the hours that are released are quite often the final hours.
 This is especially true at EPCOT.